 In New Denver, the Silvery Slocan Museum is located in the 100 year old former Bank of Montreal building on Main Street and features exhibits of the area’s heritage.

 Silverton brings to life the fortune seekers and hardworking miners of the region’s mineral rich past.
 In the old schoolhouse is the 104 year old Interpretive Centre, Silverton Gallery and Outdoor Mining Museum.
 Fingland Cabin, the restored blacksmith shop, is across the street.

 Exploration knows no bounds near New Denver and Silverton.
 Hiking in Valhalla Provincial Park and surrounding area offer unparalleled access to pristine nature, old growth forest and wildlife.
 The expansive Slocan Lake just begs to be paddled or sailed.
 Cyclists of all types will find adventure on the road, or on cross country and downhill trails.
 The nearby Rails Trails offer a walk or ride through the region’s mining past.

 Nuru Coffee Bar in New Denver offers the same charm as the village’s other heritage buildings.
 Camp Cafe in Silverton is the place to stop for breakfast, coffee and backed treats.
 Find locally made art and goods – the perfect place to find something to bring home with you from Arrow Slocan.

 The Hills Garlic Festival is now located in New Denver and is a discovery for all 5 senses.

-In Silverton, the Silverton Resort and William Hunter Cabins provide clean, quaint and well appointed private log cabins close to all amenities and activities.
+In Silverton, William Hunter Cabins provide clean, quaint and well appointed private log cabins close to all amenities and activities.

 Visit our accommodation listings for more information.